Pseudoephedrine (By mouth)

 Long Acting Capsule, Capsule, Long Acting Tablet, Tablet, Liquid, Chewable Tablet

-- If you are using this medicine without a prescription, follow the instructions on the medicine label.
+- Follow the instructions on the medicine label if you are using this medicine without a prescription.
 If this medicine makes you feel restless, avoid taking it at bedtime.

 - Swallow the capsule or tablet whole.
 Do not crush, chew, or break.